 By Caitlyn Buchanan, 7th August 2018

-When starting a business in Ireland you will need to make decisions on a few key items before completing your application.
-In this article, we will cover all the sections that you will need to discuss with your business partners prior to setting up an Irish limited liability company.
+When entrepreneurs set up a limited liability company in Ireland they will need to make decisions on a few key items before completing the application.
+In this article, we will cover all the sections that business partners will need to discuss prior to setting up an Irish limited company.

 A Private Company Limited by Shares (LTD) is the most popular company type for private and commercial businesses ventures in Ireland.
-A LTD may also be referred to as a private limited company or a limited liability company.
+A limited liability company in Ireland may also be referred to as a private limited company, a limited liability company or simply a limited company.
 Under the Companies Act 2014, LTD companies are not restricted in the activities that they can carry out and can carry out any activities once legal.
 Various trading names can be registered under one private limited company to carrying out separate activities if required.
-Another reason the LTD company type is so popular is because it is a separate legal entity from its owners and has limited liability, meaning that the shareholders are only liable to the value of its issued share capital.
+Another reason the LTD company type is so popular is that it is a separate legal entity from its owners and has limited liability, meaning that the shareholders are only liable to the value of its issued share capital.

 If you are unsure if a LTD company is the right structure for your business you can review the available CompanyTypes here.

 A private limited company is required to have a minimum of one director and a separate company secretary (two people).
 There is no maximum number of directors that a limited company can appoint but we would generally recommend no more than five.
 At least one director must be a resident within the European Economic Area (EEA) or the business may need to purchase a RevenueBond.
 If the company has 2 or more directors one of the directors can also be listed as the company secretary.
 It is advised that a company secretary has knowledge of company law in Ireland and can deliver the office of secretary.
 A corporate entity can also be the named company secretary.
 Company Bureau offers a full range of Annual Company Secretary Services which include filing and compliance services.